-If you require more customization in the automation of your data integration tasks, MapForce can automate data integration and repeatable business processes by generating program code for complex recurring data mappings.
+As an alternative, MapForce can automate data integration and repeatable business processes by generating program code for complex recurring data mappings.

 MapForce includes a built-in code generator that can automatically generate Java, C++ or C# class files from XML Schema definitions, databases, flat files, EDI configuration files, Excel workbooks, and XBRL taxonomies.

 The result of the code generation is a full-featured and complete application that performs the mapping operations.
 You can run the application directly as generated, insert the generated code into your own application, or extend it with your own functionality.